 SET GLOBAL local_infile=1;

-Make sure you have permissions to use local_infile in MySQL or MariaDB.
-Contact your database administrator if you face issues.
+Make sure you have the necessary permissions to use local_infile.
+Contact your database administrator if needed.

-4. Use the LOAD DATA INFILE command to import the CSV.
+- Use the LOAD DATA INFILE command to import the CSV file.

-Make sure the CSV columns match the table columns in both type and order.
-Also, if your CSV has headers, the IGNORE 1 ROWS ensures they're not imported into the table.
+Ensure the columns in the CSV file match the table structure, both in type and order.
+If the CSV has headers, the IGNORE 1 ROWS option prevents them from being imported.

 SELECT * FROM your_table_name LIMIT 5;